 1. Communication with parents

 We firmly believe that close co-operation and communication with parents has a profound effect on the service we can offer.
 The nursery does all it can to encourage and enable comprehensive communication to take place between parents and staff.
 The Nursery Manager or your child's key worker may be approached at any time to discuss matters of your child's welfare, at a time convenient to both parties.
 Each child has a communication book.
 In this book parents receive brief details of routines and activities.
 There is also provision for parents to put written comments in the book such as feedback or essential information for the coming day.
 In addition, regular written reports are compiled giving indications of progress in key areas of child development.
-In the entrance hall we have a parents board, feel free to write any comments or suggestions, named or unnamed and leave for Erskine staff to observe.
+In the entrance hall we have a parents board, feel free to write any comments or suggestions, named or unnamed and leave for Nursery staff to observe.

 2. Safety and Security

 Providing a safe and secure environment for both children and staff is of prime importance at all times and is never compromised.
 Children will not be left unsupervised in the nursery rooms, outside in the play area or when off the premises.
 Staff to children ratios are followed as to national standards.

 All external entrances to the premises will be kept locked.
 All inquiries from parents should be to the rear door.
 Visitors should report to the garden door.
 This ensures that no person can gain access unannounced.

 Children can only be released to parents known to the staff or to other nominated individuals whose names have been lodged with the Nursery on the Registration Form, in advance.
 In the event that staff members are suspicious as to the identity of anyone seeking to collect a child, the nursery will contact a parent before the child is released.